HybaKS09/E-commerce-Website/README.md

 # Sneaker - E-Commerce Website

-Welcome to Sneaker Haven, your ultimate destination for trendy sneakers!
+Welcome to Sneaker WebSite, your ultimate destination for trendy sneakers!
 This static e-commerce website is built using HTML, CSS, JavaScript, and Bootstrap.
 Below, you'll find information on the different pages included in the project.

 ## Table of Contents